FreeshardBase/documentation/docs/developer_docs/docker_compose_template.md

 ### Filesystem access

 You may not mount any host directories other than the ones provided in the filesystem variables.
-And when mounting `fs.app_data`, you should have a good reason.
+And when mounting `fs.all_app_data`, you should have a good reason.

 ### Docker Socket